RafaelSalguero/AngularTypescriptSkeleton/README.md

 - Enter to `localhost:8080` on your browser

 ##Unit testing:
+ - On a separate terminal window, run `npm run karmaServer` to start the karma phantomJS server
  - Run `npm test` for running all Karma tests
  - Write your own tests in typescript by adding `*.spec.ts` files to `test/unit` folder